This is a simple booking project, created to get a taste of both technologies. Feel free to download and review the code on our github repository

 Our team has had extensive experience with MVC applications, from CMS solutions like MODx to popular frameworks like Kohana and CakePHP.
 This 3rd incarnation of the Zend Framework, is pitched as a dynamic codebase which can be configured to be lighter than most but flexible enough to take on the competition.
 In our case, we utilize a particular flavor known as “expressive”

-We also have a pet peeve about frameworks that profess to by MVC, but the method by which you go about implementing it can be different from installation to installation.
+We also have a pet peeve about frameworks that profess to be MVC, but the method by which you go about implementing it can be different from installation to installation.
 With Zend, the location of your controllers and Models are dynamic and totally up to the developer.
-This all have to be specified in config files
+This all has to be specified in config files.
+So reviewing an example online might not be very helpful although the example covers the exact same issue.
+That’s incredibly frustrating, are you really going to change your whole project around so it looks and works like the example?

 On a positive side, all of the features you need are at your finger tips, PDO, templates, project building tools (composer), and strong OOP are included from launch.
 Various functionality is available via plugins.
 Once you wrap your brain around how to include them and use them, their use becomes intuitive and dynamic.